mimiyin/Choreographic-Interventions/README.md

 - What does it mean to be in dialogue with it?

 ##Path

-- So	we	can	draw	with	the	body,	now	what?
+So	we	can	draw	with	the	body,	now	what?
 - Tracking how the body moves through space: What exactly are we tracking and what about it is interesting?
-- XYZ coordinates, velocity and acceleration.

 #####Example improv:	Create	a	ground	painting.